keiranrowan/batchat/README.md

 #### `.shell`

 Escapes into the shell.
-Type `exit` to return to the chat.
+Try using with [GNU on Windows](https://github.com/bmatzelle/gow) Type `exit` to return to the chat.

 #### `.username`